Aleksandr Drevin

-Aleksandr Davydovich Drevin (Александр Давыдович Древин, Aleksandrs Rūdolfs Drēviņš, 3 July 1889 - 26 February 1938) was a Latvian-Russian painter.
+Aleksandr Davydovich Drevin (Aleksandrs Rūdolfs Drēviņš; Александр Давыдович Древин; 15 July 1889 - 26 February 1938) was a Latvian and Soviet painter.
+Drevin was executed during the Great Purge as part of the Latvian Operation.

 Biography

-Drevin was born in Cēsis, Latvia, then a part of Russian Empire.
-He attended art school in Riga under Vilhelms Purvītis, thus initially adapting the style of impressionist painting, and first came to Moscow in 1914.
+Drevin was born 15 July 1889 was born in Cēsis, Governorate of Livonia (present-day Latvia).

+Drevin attended art school in Riga under Vilhelms Purvītis, thus initially adapting the style of impressionist painting, and first came to Moscow in 1914.
 He studied under Kuzma Petrov-Vodkin.
 Since 1917 he worked in the Fine Arts Department of the People's Commissariat of Education.
 Drevin was part of the "Green Flower" association of avant-garde artists, notably with Konrāds Ubāns, Valdemārs Tone and Kārlis Johansons.
 Between 1920 and 1921 he was a member of the Inkhuk but later left, together with Wassily Kandinsky, Kliunkov, and Nadezhda Udaltsova, because of the Constructivist-Productivist stylistic manifesto urging the rejection of easel painting.
 Drevin became a professor of painting at Vkhutemas.
 In 1922, he was sent to work the First Russian Art Exhibition at the Van Diemen Gallery in Berlin.
 He travelled across Russia, to Kazakhstan Ural, Altai and Armenia creating a series of artworks of the Soviet landscape.
 These trips where organised and supervised by Soviet art officials.

 Drevin often painted a "brutal primitivism", lacking any political message or any purpose at all.
 His paintings have been compared to those of Maurice de Vlaminck.
 Drevin's paintings intentionally were empty of illusionism and decorativeness.
 After a period of constructivist abstract painting, his style became progressively more realistic during the 1920s.